People Meeting

 The key documents prepared for or emerging from these steps can be found on the ‘how we got here’ webpage, with the most important of these documents including:

-Three key processes are important to understand about our planning and engagement process between now and June:
+Four key processes are important to understand about our planning and engagement process in the first half of 2026:

-• a seven-member planning group is working together – and with supports provided by the Wellcome Trust – from mid-January to mid-March 2026 to draft a proposal for how the open data system will work, which they plan to share with our ‘community of communities’ in mid-to-late March
+• a seven-member planning group worked together – and with facilitation and business/legal input provided by the Wellcome Trust – from mid-January to mid-March 2026 to draft a ‘straw dogs’ report about how the open data system will work, which is now available for feedback from our ‘community of communities’

-• the group will then kick-off an engagement process with a community webinar on Monday 30 March from 8-9 am Eastern and an offer for bilateral and small-group discussions throughout April (and perhaps May) to answer additional questions, respond to additional feedback, or talk though potential implications for particular groups
+• the group hosted a community webinar on Monday 30 March and is offering bilateral and small-group discussions throughout April and May to answer additional questions, respond to additional feedback, or talk though potential implications for particular groups

 Additional details, including a link to register for the webinar, can be found on the ‘planning and engagement’ webpage.